2025 Singaporean general election: Results analysis

-Analysts on The Straits Times regarded the PAP's landslide victory as a "flight to safety".
-Additionally, analysts on The Straits Times and CNA believed the results indicated a "strong mandate" for Wong's leadership team.
-SMU Professor Eugene Tan noted that the party's overall vote share increased, a reversal of the typical decline seen during a leadership transition.
-Political scientist Walid Jumblatt Abdullah believed the strong electoral performance gave Wong "wide latitude" in forming his cabinet, with other commentators considering the PAP's leadership transition "complete".
+ST analysts regarded the PAP's landslide victory as a "flight to safety".
+Additionally, analysts at ST and CNA believed that the results indicated a "strong mandate" for Wong's leadership.
+SMU professor Eugene Tan noted that the party's overall vote share increased, a reversal of the typical decline seen during a leadership transition.
+Political scientist Walid Jumblatt Abdullah believed that the strong electoral performance gave Wong "wide latitude" in forming his cabinet, with other commentators considering the PAP's leadership transition "complete".

 Analysts interviewed on CNA suggested that the election results could signal a shift towards a two-party system in Singapore, with Tan highlighting the "increasingly crowded and fragmented opposition landscape".
 However, analysts differed on the WP's performance.
-NUS Professor Chong Ja Ian noted the party's increased vote share in its incumbent constituencies, and IPS research fellow Teo Kay Key highlighted that the party secured over 40% of votes in all newly contested areas, both of which were cited as indicators of progress.
+Chong noted the party's increased vote share in its incumbent constituencies, and Teo Kay Key highlighted that the party secured over 40% of votes in all newly contested areas, both of which were cited as indicators of progress.
 However, former PAP MP Inderjit Singh argued that the WP's strong candidates remained overextended as it failed to secure additional GRCs.
 On Reuters, analysts believed that the WP had emerged as the leading challenger against the PAP's longstanding dominance.
 Associate Professor Michael Barr praised the party's disciplined approach and ability to attract strong candidates while building electoral experience.
 However, Gillian Koh noted that despite pulling ahead of other opposition parties, the WP remained far from mounting a serious challenge to the PAP, positioning Singapore closer to a "one-and-a-half party system".